omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map with timeline](../modules/modulesfiles/mapping-timelinePublic1.png)

 The Mapping module has no global configuration settings.
 It adds several new metadata fields to each item, and a new "Mapping" tab to each item edit screen.
+It adds several optional location-based search fields to the advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings).
 It also adds page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing.

 Mapping can work with the [Collecting](../modules/collecting.md#prompts) module, by allowing users filling out the contribution form to provide geolocation data for their submissions.
 Users click directly on a map to place a marker, and can optionally provide a text label for the marker.
 See the Collecting module page for more information.

-Mapping can work with the [CSV Import](../modules/csvimport.md) module, providing extra fields for adding geolocation data to items upon import.
+Mapping can work with the [CSV Import](../modules/csvimport.md) module, allowing geolocation data to be added in bulk.
 See the [CSV Import integration section below](#csv-import-integration) for more information.

 ## Manipulating the map
 Small white buttons on the left side of the map control and modify the appearance of the map.
 Hover over the buttons with the mouse to view tool-tips.